architect/utils/readme.md

 ## `utils.banner(params)`

-Reads a project's the Architect manifest and prints out: app name, AWS region, AWS profile, version, and current working directory, in addition to loading basic environment variables and necessary AWS credentials.
+Responsible for printing the standard banner, and loading the basic environment variables and necessary AWS credentials necessary to run Architect.

-`params` is an object which can provide the following properties to customize this behaviour:
+`params` are required with the following available properties:

+- `inventory` (required): Inventory object from `@architect/inventory`
+- `disableBanner`: run Architect's environment bootstrapping routines, but don't display the actual banner
 - `disableRegion`: don't print the AWS region
 - `disableProfile`: don't print the AWS profile
-- `version`: the version to print out
+- `version`: the package version string to print out (e.g. `Architect 1.2.3`)

 ## `utils.getLambdaName(fn)`